PromptAI/promptdialog/docs/download_rasa_source_code.md

 ---
 layout: en
-title: Local installation
+title: Download Rasa Souce code
-nav_order: 8
+nav_order: 3
-show: false
+has_children: false
 ---

-# Local installation
+# Deploy
 {: .no_toc .header }
 ---

 When RASA developers need to use the editing function of the system flow diagram or need to debug and verify the flow diagram,